icon5730/icon5730/README.md

-<h1>Hi, I'm Ilya! <br/><a href="https://github.com/icon5730/">A Cybersecurity Student</a></h1>
+<h1>Hi, I'm Ilya! <br/><a href="https://github.com/icon5730/">A Cybersecurity Enthusiast</a></h1>

 Hello and welcome to my landing page.

-I am a Cybersecurity student, currently taking my first steps in the field.
+I am currently taking my first steps in the field of Cybersecurity.

-This page currently displays various projects I built during my studies.
+This page currently displays various projects and scripts I built during my studies and on my own.

 I am quite passionate about the field, and hope my work will be able to reflect that.

 <h2>👨‍💻 Cybersecurity Projects:</h2>